Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Conclusion

 \section{Conclusion}

-We have seen that all is as if Alice, by reading the solution at the end of the algorithm (i) selected part of the problem setting at the beginning, (ii) knew this part in advance before starting her search for the solution, and (iii) used this information to find the solution with fewer queries.
+We have extended the representation of the quantum algorithm, conventionally limited to the process of solving the problem, to the process of setting the problem.
+The initial measurement performed by Bob (the problem setter), in a mixture of all the possible problem settings, selects a problem setting at random.
+Bob prepares the input state of the quantum algorithm by unitarily transforming this random outcome into the desired problem setting.

+This representations is with respect to Bob and any external observer, it cannot be with respect to Alice (the problem solver), to whom the problem setting must be hidden inside a black box.
+To Alice, the projection of the quantum state induced by Bob's measurement must be retarded at the end of the unitary part of her problem solving action.
+The input state to Alice remains a mixture of all the possible problem settings.
+Its entropy represents Alice's complete ignorance of the problem setting chosen by Bob.
+Alice, by performing function evaluations, unitarily transforms this mixture into a mixture of tensor products, each a problem setting and the corresponding solution.
+Then she reads the solution by a final measurement.

-This gets along with the fact that the quantum algorithm can be seen as a sum over classical histories in each of which Alice knows in advance one of the possible parts of the problem setting and performs the oracle queries still required to find the solution.
+This relational representation of the quantum algorithm is time-symmetric.
+We show that, mathematically, one can ascribe any part of the selection of the random outcome of the initial Bob's measurement to the final Alice's measurement.
+This projects the input state to Alice on a state of lower entropy where she knows the same part of the problem setting in advance, before performing any function evaluation.
+She uses this information to reach the solution with fewer function evaluations.
+The quantum algorithm is a sum over classical histories in each of which Alice knows in advance part of the problem setting and performs the function evaluations still required to find the solution.

-This associates each quantum algorithm with a "quantum retroaction" $\mathcal{R}$, namely the fraction of the information that specifies the solution whose selection is ascribed to Alice's measurement.
-Advanced at the beginning of the quantum algorithm, it becomes a fraction of the information that specifies the problem setting. $\mathcal{R}=0$ means that the selection of the solution is entirely ascribed to the initial Bob's measurement, $\mathcal{R}=1$ all to the final Alice's measurement, and $\mathcal{R} =\frac{1}{2}$\ that it equally shares between the two measurements.
-We have checked the value of $\mathcal{R}$ for a number of quantum algorithms.

-It is $\mathcal{R}=\frac{1}{2}$ in Grover algorithm with $n=2$, Deutsch\&Jozsa algorithm, the quantum part of Simon algorithm (thus the quantum algorithms of the Abelian hidden subgroup), and a new quantum algorithm that solves the smallest instance of Simon's problem with a single query.

-The speedup of the optimal Grover/Long algorithm with $n>2$ is explained by values of $\mathcal{R}$ slightly above $\frac{1}{2}$.
-However: (i) the number of queries foreseen by the advanced knowledge rule with $\mathcal{R}=\frac {1}{2}$ is only slightly higher than the number required by the optimal quantum algorithm, about $2^{n/2}$ against about $\frac{\pi}{4}2^{n/2}$, and (ii) there is also a real quantum algorithm that requires $2^{n/2}$ queries.

-The assumption that, given an oracle problem, the advanced knowledge rule with $\mathcal{R}=\frac{1}{2}$ yields a speedup always attainable and a good approximation of the maximum possible speedup is not unfounded.
-That this is the case in all the quantum algorithm examined is the main finding of the present work.
-If it were the case in general, we would have a powerful tool for studying quantum query complexity, still an open problem.